NikhilSharma-30/Resume-Categorization-App/README.md

 Feature Extraction: TF-IDF vectorization is used to convert resumes into numerical data.

 Classification Models:
-KNN
+KNN,
-Random Forest Classifier
+Random Forest Classifier,
-Support Vector Machine (SVM)
+Support Vector Machine (SVM),
 The best model is selected based on evaluation metrics such as accuracy and F1-score.

 How to Use